NetApp (NTAP)

 5. Sales Growth

-With $6.51 billion in revenue over the past 12 months, NetApp is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
+With $6.57 billion in revenue over the past 12 months, NetApp is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
 However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
-To accelerate sales, NetApp likely needs to lean into pricing or international expansion.
+For NetApp to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.

-As you can see below, NetApp grew its sales at a tepid 3% compounded annual growth rate over the last five years.
+As you can see below, NetApp’s sales grew at a tepid 4% compounded annual growth rate over the last five years.
 This shows it failed to generate demand in any major way and is a rough starting point for our analysis.

 NetApp Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-NetApp’s recent history shows its demand has slowed as its revenue was flat over the last two years.
+NetApp’s recent performance shows its demand has slowed as its annualized revenue growth of 1.6% over the last two years was below its five-year trend.
 NetApp Year-On-Year Revenue Growth

-This quarter, NetApp’s revenue grew by 2.2% year on year to $1.64 billion, falling short of Wall Street’s estimates.
-Company management is currently guiding for a 3.4% year-on-year increase in sales next quarter.
+This quarter, NetApp reported modest year-on-year revenue growth of 3.8% but beat Wall Street’s estimates by 0.7%.
+Company management is currently guiding for flat sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 4% over the next 12 months.
-Although this projection implies its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 4.1% over the next 12 months.
+While this projection suggests its newer products and services will catalyze better top-line performance, it is still below the sector average.

 NetApp has been a well-oiled machine over the last five years.
-It demonstrated elite profitability for a business services business, boasting an average adjusted operating margin of 24.5%.
+It demonstrated elite profitability for a business services business, boasting an average operating margin of 18.4%.

-Analyzing the trend in its profitability, NetApp’s adjusted operating margin rose by 7.6 percentage points over the last five years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, NetApp’s operating margin rose by 2.4 percentage points over the last five years, as its sales growth gave it operating leverage.

-This quarter, NetApp generated an adjusted operating profit margin of 30%, in line with the same quarter last year.
-This indicates the company’s overall cost structure has been relatively stable.
+This quarter, NetApp generated an operating margin profit margin of 20.1%, down 1.9 percentage points year on year.
+This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share